CiscoDevNet/thousandeyes-cli/README.md

 ThousandEyes-CLI serves as an intuitive translator between Cisco command-line syntax and the ThousandEyes API, streamlining the user experience.

+## What You’ll Learn

+By using ThousandEyes-CLI, you will learn how to:

+- Navigate and execute commands in a CLI environment.
+- Interact with the ThousandEyes API using simplified commands.
+- Output and manage data in various formats like JSON, YAML, CSV, and human-readable text.
+- Set and use environment variables to streamline your workflow.

+## What You’ll Need

+To use ThousandEyes-CLI, you will need:

+- A computer with Python installed.
+- Access to the command line terminal.
+- The ThousandEyes API Bearer Token.
+- Basic knowledge of command-line operations and syntax.

 ## Key Features

 - **Usability**: Designed for ease of use and extensibility.